requirejs/requirejs/docs/faq-optimization.md

 ### <a name="priority">How can I download all script dependencies in parallel?</a>

-Using [require()]() and [require.def()](api.md#define) to define script modules and dependencies is an efficient syntax for indicating related code.
+Using [require()]() and [define()](api.md#define) to define script modules and dependencies is an efficient syntax for indicating related code.
 However, for deploying code in the browser, it may not lead to the best overall performance.
-To find nested dependencies, a script has to be fetched, then a require() or require.def() call in that script might trigger other script downloads.
+To find nested dependencies, a script has to be fetched, then a require() or define() call in that script might trigger other script downloads.

 The [Optimization Tool](optimization.md) allows a quick way to [build all your scripts into one file](optimization.md#onejs), so only one script download is needed for your page.